UCSB-CS-RACELab/Roots-Diagnosis/README.md

 allows a pod to communicate with a local or remote database.

 ## Building
-Use Maven 3 or higher to build the code.
+Use Maven 3 or higher and JDK 1.8 to build the code.
 From the root of the repository, execute `mvn clean install`.
 This will compile the code and create a zipped distribution package under `dist/target` directory.
 This zip file can be extracted to the target deployment environment to deploy a Roots pod.